topanimator2/aBitMoreHexcasting/README.md

    You can leave them empty for now.
 3. In the entire project, rename occurrences of `hexdummy` to your mod's id, both in files and in directory structure.
-   Preferably also change occurrences adjacent to "Dummy" in text and file names to something related to your project, and change the base package path to something other than `net.hexdummy`, e.g. to `io.github.yourname.yourmod`.
+   Preferably also change occurrences adjacent to "Dummy" in text and file names to something related to your project, and change the base package path to something other than `net.abitmorehex`, e.g. to `io.github.yourname.yourmod`.
 3. Check out the [Architectury wiki](https://docs.architectury.dev/start) if you haven't yet.
 If you can't find something there, try searching on their Discord.